openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

 Testing was only done with smoke and water detectors connected to a K1 connector.
 The firmware version of the K1 connector was 2.0.3.30 at the time of testing.
+The binding only works with firmware versions above 2.0.3.14.
 Older versions of the firmware are known to have differences in the communication protocol.

 ## Discovery